Bill Maher roasts Donald Trump after U.K. trip: ‘They are now fumigating Europe’

 In the interim he faced criticism over his behavior abroad, including remarks Mr. Trump made while traveling regarding the likes of London Mayor Sadiq Khan to legendary actress Bette Midler, among others.
 Mr. Trump called Mr. Khan a “stone cold loser” prior to arriving in London on Monday, and he attacked Ms. Midler on Twitter as a “washed up psycho” in an after-hours tweet late Tuesday.

-More recently, Mr. Trump came under fire for appearing in an interview taped Thursday, D-Day, in which he attacked House Speaker Nancy Pelosi and former special counsel Robert Mueller during a segment filed in front of the graves of veterans killed during at Normandy.
+More recently, Mr. Trump came under fire for appearing in an interview taped Thursday, D-Day, in which he attacked House Speaker Nancy Pelosi and former special counsel Robert Mueller during a segment recorded in front of the graves of veterans killed during at Normandy.

 “It sucks that on a day honoring America’s best we send America’s worst,” said Mr. Maher.